-Expressions of interest are now open for the West Yorkshire Digital Ambassador Programme.
+Expressions of interest have been extended for the West Yorkshire Digital Ambassador Programme.

 The programme, born from a partnership between the West Yorkshire Digital Primary Care Collaborative and Health Innovation Yorkshire & Humber, on behalf of the West Yorkshire Integrated Care Board, will run virtually from early 2024.